Pultruded FRP Window Frames

 High-performance commercial, curtain wall, near-zero-energy buildings

 The 80-series targets high-performance commercial and near-zero-energy building projects where fenestration thermal performance is a critical factor in achieving energy compliance.
-The 80 mm frame depth with five internal chambers provides exceptional thermal isolation, and the increased glazing rebate depth accommodates quadruple-glazed units or triple-glazed units with wide cavities for maximum gas-fill performance.
+The 80 mm frame depth with three internal chambers provides exceptional thermal isolation, and the increased glazing rebate depth accommodates quadruple-glazed units or triple-glazed units with wide cavities for maximum gas-fill performance.
 We engineer the 80-series profiles with a hybrid fiber architecture that combines unidirectional E-glass roving for longitudinal stiffness with +/- 45-degree multiaxial fabric for corner rigidity and impact resistance.
 This architecture allows the 80-series to span larger openings without supplementary steel reinforcement, maintaining the thermal integrity that makes FRP fenestration superior to aluminum and PVC alternatives.
 The 80-series also includes a dedicated curtain wall framing system with pressure-equalized drainage and structural silicone glazing compatibility.

 90-Series